 Running Time: 130 mins

-Harden Grace is an Associate of the Australian Catholic Film Office.
+Mrs Jenny MacMillan is an associate of the Australian Catholic Office for Film & Broadcasting.